Freezing Green Beans is the quickest and easiest way to preserve your garden harvest and still retain a taste and texture that is close to fresh.

 Step 3: Snip off the tips

 We don’t like the tips of beans, they are tougher than the rest of the bean so we snap them off.
 This takes a bit of work but we go through and snap off about 1/8 inch off each end of the bean.
 While you are at this you can also snap the beans to your desired length.
-When you can beans you break the beans into smaller pieces so that they can fit in the can, but that is another nice thing about freezing.
+When you can green beans you break the beans into smaller pieces so that they can fit in the can.
+However, when you freeze green beans you can keep them to your desired length.
 If you like your beans to be longer then don’t bother breaking them at all, just snip off those ends.

 Step 4: Blanch and cool your beans

-Blanching stops the enzymes action in the beans.
-Those enzymes are what help the beans grow and ripen, if you try to freeze the beans without blanching the enzyme action will be slowed but not stopped, so after only a few months in the freezer your beans will become mushy and unusable.
+Blanching stops the action of the enzymes in the beans.
+Those enzymes are what help the beans grow and ripen if you try to freeze the beans without blanching the enzyme action will be slowed but not stopped, so after only a few months in the freezer, your beans will become mushy and unusable.

 Once the blanching time is finished quickly take the beans out of the blancher and plunge them into ice water.
 The ice water stops the heating process so that the beans don’t actually get cooked.
 You want the enzyme action to stop but you don’t want to actually cook the beans.
 Let them sit in the ice water for 3 minutes.
 Then take them out of the water and let them dry a bit on a towel on the counter.